Energinet-DataHub/geh-core/source/TestCommon/documents/functionapp-testcommon.md

 Some developer machines have SQL local DB installed already.
 We only need to do the following if our scripts or code depends on functionality only available in SQL 2019.

-1. Uninstall existing "Microsoft SQL Server Xxx LocalDB", where Xxx is the version.
+1. **!IMPORTANT!** Uninstall existing "Microsoft SQL Server Xxx LocalDB", where Xxx is the version.
+ Older versions may have been installed if you have Visual Studio installed.

 2. Download <https://go.microsoft.com/fwlink/?LinkID=866658>